A Complete Guide to Halogen Bulbs: Choosing, Using, and Replacing with LEDs

-Introduction to Halogen Bulbs
+Introduction to Halogen Light Bulbs

-Halogen bulbs represent a particular category of incandescent lamps that use a halogen gas, typically iodine or bromine, to increase the life and efficiency of the bulb.
-This process, known as the halogen cycle, allows halogen lamps to produce brighter and whiter light than traditional incandescent lamps, making them an ideal choice for many uses, from creating welcoming atmospheres at home to focused lighting in offices or shops .
+Halogen bulbs are a special category of incandescent lamps that use a halogen gas, typically iodine or bromine, to increase the bulb's lifespan and efficiency.
+This process, known as the halogen cycle, allows halogen lamps to produce brighter, whiter light than traditional incandescent lamps, making them an ideal choice for a variety of applications, from creating a cozy atmosphere in the home to focused lighting in offices or shops.

 The Different Types of Halogen Lamps